Sunday, December 1, 2024

 It’s easier to get daily exercise because you can work out as hard as you want or increase motor assistance when you’re tired.

-Exercise is more fun on pedal assisted bikes
+Exercise is more fun on pedal-assisted bikes

-Just try to find someone that doesn’t think riding electric bikes is fun.
+Just try to find someone who doesn’t think riding electric bikes is fun.
 I’ve never met anyone.
 However, you can probably find plenty of people who’ll tell you that they don’t like to ride electric bikes.
 But this is likely due to the fact that they’ve only had the opportunity to ride a conventional bike (not e-bikes) and found it difficult.

 The truth is that having a motor to assist your pedaling makes riding easier, faster, and therefore, more fun: